DexterYan/terraform-openshift4-aws/README.md

     region = ap-southeast-2
     ```

+  7. Create openshift_pull_secret.json

+      The value refers to a file name that contain downloaded pull secret from https://cloud.redhat.com/openshift/pull-secret; the default name is `openshift_pull_secret.json`

 ## Quick Start
 1. Run terraform, and you can configure terraform.tfvars to match your setting
     ```bash